winks/f5n.org/content/blog/2023/bikepacking-d11.md

 terrible and I wasn't confident I'd have a place to sleep every night.
 Guess I should try that some other time when it's not a huge trip, just a weekend where if bad comes to worst you can improvise.

+## Footnotes

+1) I know some people might take offense that by sleeping in hotels and not in a tent it's not bikepacking, but bicycle touring but I honestly don't care.
+I did plan to go with a tent but it didn't work out.
+Maybe next time.

 [d11]: https://en.wikipedia.org/wiki/German_Cycling_Network